 Types of architectural concept

-There are many strands to a well-structured and conceived concept that can make up a singular or group of key principles, however most can be summarised and broken down into just three main categories; the Site, Design Brief and Narrative.
+There are many strands to a well-structured and conceived concept that can make up a singular or group of key principles, however most can be summarized and broken down into just three main categories; the Site, Design Brief and Narrative.

 The site in our opinion should always be the initial starting point to any conceptual process, but in order to do this correctly you firstly need to have completed and assessed your analysis of the site.
 We have written extensively about the various stages of the site analysis process, and recommend that you start here with our introduction.